faultattack/faultattack.github.io/WORKSHEET.md

     - Memory loads & stores
     - Random corruption / function fall through

 Inspecting the source may give you some idea where to attack.
 Not all of the obvious looking stuff in the c-source can be attacked successfully.
 The elf should confirm your guesses once you inspect it with IDA/Ghidra/Cutter.

+For a list of typical fault attack effects there is an excellent list in the [NCC Group blog](https://research.nccgroup.com/2021/07/07/an-introduction-to-fault-injection-part-1-3/).

 Having two USB-ports and micro-USB cables allows you to connect both to  PicoEMP and flag-target at the same time.
+This is not strictly necessary but will make things much easier.
 You can try triggering a pulse and a simultaneous action of flag-target via USB-serial.

 Fault Model Construction